Is Your Loved One Hoarding?

 If your loved one is hoarding, you may be desperate for ideas about how to help.
 You probably have already figured out that trying to reason with the person or throwing away excess possessions isn't effective, and may actually have exacerbated the issue.
 According to the Anxiety and Depression Association of America (ADAA), people hoard because "they believe that an item will be useful or valuable in the future.
 Or they feel it has sentimental value, is unique and irreplaceable, or too big a bargain to throw away.
 They may also consider an item a reminder that will jog their memory, thinking that without it they won’t remember an important person or event.
 Or because they can’t decide where something belongs, it’s better just to keep it."

-If this is you, here are five steps you should take:
+If this is you, here are five steps you can take:

 Some recommended books for loved ones include: